loicnmichel/personal-website/content/deepiso/header.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

+title = "DeepIso"
-title = "Open database of stable isotope ratios in deep-sea organisms" subtitle = ""
+subtitle = "A global open database of stable isotope ratios and elemental contents for deep-sea ecosystems"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.